Why Black History Month Is More Important Than Ever

 A 2019 study from the Proceedings of the National Academy of Sciences found that about 1 in 1,000 Black men and boys can expect to be killed as a result of police violence.
 That risk is about 2.5 times higher than for their White peers, while Black women are 1.4 times as likely to die at the hands of police as White women.
 While making up only 13 percent of the U.S. population, Black people accounted for 31 percent of police killings in 2012, and 39 percent of them were killed by police while not attacking.

 When considering the American criminal justice system as a whole, the disparities in police enforcement become even starker: Black people are more likely to be arrested for drugs, even though they’re not more likely to use or sell them.
 Plus, Black people make up 37.5 percent of the prison population—again, despite only making up around 13 percent of the nation’s population.
 Here’s more on what systemic racism actually means.

 Pregnancy-related deaths keep rising for Black women

-Maternal deaths have been on the rise in the U.S. since 1990, and the U.S. Centers for Disease Control and Prevention currently estimates that anywhere between 700 and 900 new and expectant mothers will die each year.
-Most of these deaths and near-death incidents are from preventable causes, and Black women are three to four times more likely than white women to die before, during, or after childbirth.
-Racial bias Black women experience while receiving care and physicians not recognizing risk factors, such as high blood pressure, are major contributors.
-Another common theme in many pregnancy-related deaths is Black women being ignored when expressing concerns to clinicians, who are more delayed in their responses and less likely to believe them.
+Maternal deaths have been on the rise in the United States since 1990, and the U.S. Centers for Disease Control and Prevention currently estimates that anywhere between 700 and 900 new and expectant mothers will die each year.
+Most of these deaths and near-death incidents are from preventable causes, and Black women are three to four times more likely than White women to die before, during, or after childbirth.
+The racial biases Black women experience while receiving care, as well as physicians not recognizing risk factors such as high blood pressure, are major contributors.
+Another common theme in many pregnancy-related deaths is that Black women are often ignored when expressing concerns to clinicians, who are more delayed in their responses and less likely to believe them than White women.